elichad/ro-crate/docs/pages/community/community.md

 ## Steering Committee

-We are in the process of adapting the [Minimal Viable Governance](https://github.com/github/MVG) and are establishing a Steering Committee:
+Our [governance](https://github.com/ResearchObject/governance) is open and adapted from [Minimal Viable Governance](https://github.com/github/MVG).
+We have established a Steering Committee:

 * Carole Goble
 * Peter Sefton
 * Stian Soiland-Reyes
+* Rudolf Wittner
+* Mike Lynch
+* Raul Palma
+* Daniel Garijo
+* Eli Chadwick
+* Marc Portier
+* Abigail Miller
+* Josh Moore

+The steering committee meets quarterly and those meetings are open to all community members.

-You may contact the steering committe at `contact()researchobject.org` for any confidential matter.
+You may contact the steering committee at `contact()researchobject.org` for any confidential matter.

 ## Meetings

-The RO-Crate team try to meet at least monthly in a telcon, see the [rolling agenda](https://s.apache.org/ro-crate-minutes) for schedule, call-in details and minutes.
+The RO-Crate team meet twice a month online, see the [rolling agenda](https://s.apache.org/ro-crate-minutes) for schedule, call-in details and minutes.

 There are also regular [regional drop-in calls](https://s.apache.org/ro-crate-regional) aimed at those newer to the RO-Crate community.
 These sessions are suitable for beginner questions, as well as discussing ideas for new tools/integrations.